 How Alexa for Apps works

 When your skill makes an Alexa for Apps request, your customer has a mobile or non-mobile experience, depending on the device they're using.
 If they're on an Alexa-enabled mobile device or the Alexa app, Alexa launches your app on their phone and takes them to the deep-linked content.
-If they're on a non-mobile Alexa-enabled device, such as an Amazon Echo device, Alexa sends your deep link to their phone as a push notification.
+If they're on a non-mobile Alexa-enabled device, such as an Amazon Echo, Alexa sends your deep link to their phone as a push notification.
 When they tap the notification, the link takes them to your app or website.

-Alexa for Apps mobile experience (Direct launch)
+Alexa for Apps mobile experience (direct launch)

 - The Alexa app sends the request to the City Guide skill.
 The skill checks for the presence of a

 AppLinkobject in the request payload.
 This field is present, indicating that the device supports the Alexa for Apps mobile experience and can directly launch your app or website on the customer's phone.

 - The City Guide skill decides to send the customer to the City Guide app.
 The skill uses a managed skill connection request to send an iOS or Android deep link to the Alexa for Apps skill.
 Along with the link, it sends a mandatory topic and other custom fields.
 The topic is a prompt that helps the customer know what the deep-link does, for example, "See search results."
 On an iPhone, the City Guide skill might request to send a universal link of

 https://www.cityguide.com/search?search_terms=coffee.
 For details about the connection request, see Alexa for Apps V2 Skill Connection Request Reference.